 Activities for Kids

 - Word Search (JPEG)

 - Tips for Entertaining Kiddos During Social Distancing (PDF)

 For more fun games and activities, visit the Safe Electricity website through their Public Education access with a section just for kids.
 There is also a section for Teachers.
 Check it out!

 If a power line hits your car, stay inside until emergency workers arrive.
 If you must get out due to fire or another emergency, then jump clear without touching the car and the ground at the same time.
 Land with your feet together.
 Shuffle away with your feet close together to get away from your car.

 What to Do During Electrical Storms

 Get inside.
 If you cannot find shelter indoors, go to low ground and crouch down.
 If you are outside, stay away from all trees and power poles.
 Do not use electrical appliances or telephone.
 Stay out of the shower or bathtub.
 Avoid trees and other tall or metal objects.
 Stay out of water.

 Never put your fingers or anything other than an electrical plug or safety cap in an outlet.
 Pull by the plug, not by the cord, when unplugging appliances.
-Be alert for damage plugs or cords.
+Be alert for damaged plugs or cords.
 Limit the number of appliances plugged into each outlet.
 Unplug small electrical appliances and toys when not in use.
 Do not use electrical appliances when you are wet, have wet hands, or are in standing water.

 Never climb or play around a power pole or other electrical equipment.
 Assume all power lines have electricity flowing through them and stay away.
 Check for overhead wires running near or through trees before climbing, picking fruit, or raising ladders.
-If you see a power line on the ground or dangling in the air, call your local electric utility and also you should call 911.
-Be aware that some electrical appliances may still "carry a charge" even when unplugged.
+If you see a power line on the ground or dangling in the air, call your local electric utility, and also call 911.
+Be aware that some electrical appliances may still “carry a charge” even when unplugged.
 Call a qualified repair person to service them.